xiaoxianyu-office/mm/skills/conditions/HasOffhand.md

 ## Description
-Checks if the target entity has some items in the offhand
+Checks if the target entity has something in the offhand

 ## Attributes